dotnet/docs/docs/desktop-winforms/input-keyboard/how-to-handle-forms.md

   - "Windows Forms, handling keyboard input"
   - "keyboards [Windows Forms], form-level input"
 ---

-# Check for modifier key presses
+# Handle keyboard input messages in the form (Windows Forms .NET)

 Windows Forms provides the ability to handle keyboard messages at the form level, before the messages reach a control.
-This topic shows how to accomplish this task.
+This article shows how to accomplish this task.

 ## Handle a keyboard message